Eighteenth Air Force: Air Mobility Command

 Since that time, the command has continued to rapidly respond to crises across the globe whether delivering relief supplies to Americans stricken by Superstorm Sandy, moving troops and equipment in the face of provocations by North Korea and Syria, or supporting international efforts battling extremists in Mali and the Central African Republic.
 At the same time, the command has undertaken the effort of redeploying equipment and troops from Afghanistan.

+In 2020, HQ Air Mobility Command restructured its command and control authorities, pulling operational control (OPCON) back to the AMC Commander.
+With the change, 18 AF lost the designation of Air Forces Transportation and reverted from a Component-NAF (C-NAF) to a standard NAF.